The Reality of Coaching

 Final Thoughts

 Coaching is already demanding.
-You don’t need to waste energy fighting with gear or questioning your times.
+You don’t need more gear to fight with, or data you can’t trust.

 Share: